UK admits it could miss 100,000 daily virus tests target

 LONDON (AP) — The British government has acknowledged that it may miss its self-imposed goal of conducting 100,000 tests for coronavirus a day by the end of Thursday.
-But officials insist the U.K. is rapidly expanding the country’s testing capacity as it prepares to gradually ease a nationwide lockdown.
+But officials insisted that the U.K. is rapidly expanding the country’s testing capacity as it prepares to gradually ease a nationwide lockdown.

 The government has been criticized for failing to catch most cases of COVID-19 and now says wide-scale testing will be key to controlling the virus and lifting restrictions on business and daily life that were imposed more than a month ago.